D3Engineering/d3-ti-kit/README.md

 ## Demo Components
 ### Hardware Components
-he physical setup consists of a stepper motor turntable upon which the parts are placed, a USB motor controller, a USB webcam, and an HDMI display.
-These elements along with a host system are connected to the target system, a [TI AM5729 Industrial Development Kit](https://www.ti.com/lit/ml/sprw282b/sprw282b.pdf?ts=1593004419768&ref_url=https%253A%252F%252Fwww.ti.com%252Ftool%252FTMDSIDK572) (IDK) where the demo runs.
+The physical setup consists of a stepper motor turntable upon which the parts are placed, a USB motor controller, a USB webcam, and an HDMI display.
+These elements along with a host system are connected tothe target system, a [TI AM5729 Industrial Development Kit](https://www.ti.com/lit/ml/sprw282b/sprw282b.pdf?ts=1593004419768&ref_url=https%253A%252F%252Fwww.ti.com%252Ftool%252FTMDSIDK572) (IDK) where the demo runs.
 A bootable SD card contains the Linux operating system and filesystem for the target.
 This is shown below.
 ![Figure 1: Demo Hardware Components](docs/media/hw_comp_diagram.png)

 ### Software Components